PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

    for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not create a pull request.

+## Pre-Add direct/unary extraction: pre-fix observation

+The first implementation attempt for the bounded `pre_add_direct_unary_layout` owner passed 232 focused, interaction, QLinear, and architecture tests.
+A sequential three-model `-cotof` check then found an important coverage problem before any follow-up source adjustment: the new owner reported zero rewrites at every one of its production invocations for `sinet_320_op.onnx`, `FastestDet.onnx`, and `human_segmentation_pphumanseg_2021oct_org.onnx`.

+This is not a conversion regression.
+All three models passed, used zero model-process SWAP, reproduced their exact recorded maximum errors, and reproduced their fixed float32, float16, and correspondence-report hashes.
+The observed values were:

+- SiNet: max abs `2.572051016613841e-09`, owner events eleven zeroes;
+- FastestDet: max abs `1.3113021850585938e-05`, owner events eight zeroes;
+- HumanSeg: max abs `2.384185791015625e-07`, owner events eight zeroes.

+The preserved legacy helper therefore still performed every applicable rewrite.
+Characterization before the implementation had already shown why a strict direct-only output contract is insufficient: FastestDet uses an `ADD -> unary -> post-transpose` suffix and a shared input requiring the historical direct fallback, HumanSeg contains both optional-unary and shared branch forms, and SiNet is primarily affine/PReLU/fallback rather than the bounded direct/unary family.
+No production fix was made in response to this observation.
+The next investigation step is to check the previously characterized OSNet strict residuals and then either add a transactionally validated optional-output-unary contract or narrow the checkpoint claim to a real, non-zero production family.
+The broad affine, PReLU, Gather, nested-Add, and direct-fallback behavior must remain on the compatibility path.

+After adding the bounded optional-output-unary contract, the first post-change focused run exposed one public-report compatibility difference before cleanup was adjusted.
+OSNet moved six residual Adds and HumanSeg moved one; SiNet and FastestDet correctly remained on the compatibility path.
+All four models passed with zero SWAP, exact recorded accuracy, and byte-identical float32 and float16 TFLite files.
+OSNet, FastestDet, and SiNet also retained their exact correspondence hashes.
+HumanSeg alone changed its correspondence hash from `87fd06dbd120aac7f0229b02484f7929d6e752c60c19555d6795221cb0a21e46` to `3d0848515e026eb3f1b4c6f69b936da77584eaa2e5793f3276ae3cb447783f34`.

+The JSON diff is fully classified: record content and all 370 historical lineage events are unchanged, but the indexed owner pruned eight now-unused adapter tensors immediately after its first rewrite.
+The compatibility helper historically pruned the same eight names later as the first portion of a larger event.
+This split one `prune_unused_tensors` event into two, increased `lineage_event_count` from 370 to 371, and shifted later event indexes by one.
+The TFLite graph and numeric behavior did not change.
+This report-only issue was recorded before changing cleanup ownership; the safe correction is to leave pruning at the existing compatibility-wrapper boundary instead of performing an extra early prune in the indexed sub-owner.

+## Pre-Add direct/unary extraction: final checkpoint

+Cleanup ownership now remains at the historical compatibility-wrapper exit.
+The indexed sub-owner no longer emits an early prune event.
+Final sequential conversion-only checks reproduce HumanSeg correspondence `87fd06dbd120aac7f0229b02484f7929d6e752c60c19555d6795221cb0a21e46` and OSNet correspondence `35a42832e43b2076b00399ba7b22a1ff5aff83795cd333474d6bf61bf7221677`.
+Their float32/float16 hashes also remain fixed.
+The optional-output-unary contract remains active: the first production call indexes one HumanSeg residual and six OSNet residuals.
+FastestDet and SiNet remain zero-match in the bounded owner and continue through the characterized compatibility families.

+The final focused model gate ran SiNet, OSNet, FastestDet, and HumanSeg in that fixed order, with one converter/inference subprocess at a time.
+All four passed, recorded zero model-process SWAP, and retained exact maximum absolute errors `2.572051016613841e-09`, `2.193450927734375e-05`, `1.3113021850585938e-05`, and `2.384185791015625e-07`, respectively.
+Every float32 and float16 TFLite file was byte-identical to its fixed checkpoint.

+The final synthetic/architecture gate passes 235 tests in 47.81 seconds.
+The TensorFlow import-blocked explicit direct, default-direct, and direct `-cotof` gate passes three tests in 4.24 seconds.
+Scoped Ruff, syntax compilation, and `git diff --check` pass; the lowerer uses only its existing F841 exclusion.

+The checkpoint changes these tracked files:

+- `onnx2tf/tflite_builder/passes/pre_add_direct_unary_layout.py`: immutable
+  direct/unary residual plan, indexed resolution, differential apply, optional output unary, post aliases, and retained legacy boundary;
+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py`: indexed-first compatibility
+  wrapper and Session `LayoutState` at all four direct production calls;
+- `tests/test_flatbuffer_direct_indexed_pre_add_direct_unary_layout.py`:
+  focused capability, ownership, rejection, bounded-dispatch, stale-plan, cleanup-boundary, and determinism coverage;
+- `tests/test_flatbuffer_direct_architecture.py`: indexed ownership and
+  unchanged call-boundary contract;
+- `docs/flatbuffer_direct_architecture.md` and this handoff: design,
+  pre-fix finding, report-diff attribution, final evidence, remaining work, and restart instruction.

+No ONNX corpus model, generated TFLite artifact, dependency file, managed quick profile, exclusion policy, or public API is changed.
+No broad Tier run was performed for this bounded checkpoint.